-There is no express way to self love.
+There is no express way to loving yourself more.
 It’s a matter of making the choice, and then following up with consistency and commitment to yourself, day by day.

-When you start focusing on loving yourself more and living life the way you want it, miracles start to happen.
-Suddenly, you see all these barriers crumbling down.
+When you start focusing on loving yourself and living life the way you want it, miracles start to happen.
+Suddenly, all these barriers start crumbling down.
 This is the single most valuable thing you can do to yourself and others.
-All your experiences and relationships arise from this place of unconditional love and acceptance of yourself.
+After all, all of your experiences and relationships arise from this place of unconditional love and acceptance of yourself.